Bülent Ersoy: Controversies

-The case filed by Deniz Baykal
+The Baykal lawsuit incident

 In a magazine program in 2005, Ersoy talked about her attempts to end her stage ban and added: "During the period after the 1980 coup, a person who is now a party leader asked me for fortune to remove my stage ban."
 Following this statement, DYP leader Mehmet Ağar said that he was not the leader in question.
 As a result, the eyes turned to the CHP leader Deniz Baykal.

-Baykal emphasized that at that time he was a lawyer and Bülent Ersoy had telephoned to consult him and later met him in person for only 2 minutes.
+Baykal emphasized that at that time he was a lawyer and Ersoy had telephoned to consult him and later met him in person for only 2 minutes.
 He also added that nothing related to money and fortunes was discussed between the two.
 In response, Ersoy held a press conference.
-She claimed that she had met with Deniz Baykal personally in an office behind Dedeman Hotel in Ankara and added: "Mr. Deniz even had a gray suit on [during the meeting].
+She claimed that she had met with Baykal personally in an office behind Dedeman Hotel in Ankara and added: "Mr. Deniz even had a gray suit on [during the meeting].
 If I remember such details, I can remember you wanted 100 million back then, which is equal to 1 trillion today."
-She also claimed that the person who mediated the meeting was Mehmet Nabi, the famous mafia figure known as İnci Baba.
+She also claimed that the person who mediated the meeting was Mehmet Nabi, the famous mafia figure (known as İnci Baba).
 In addition, she said that she did not know whether the 100 million that Baykal had asked her was a solicitor's fee or that it would be used to distribute bribes to various people to lift the stage ban.

-Following this press statement, Deniz Baykal filed a lawsuit against Bülent Ersoy for the violation of his personal rights due to implications of both bribery and mafia involvement allegations.
-At the end of the case, the court fined Ersoy, but when Ersoy objected to the decision, the case was moved to the Court of Cassation.
-On 25 March 2008, the Court of Cassation upheld the decision of the local court and ordered Bülent Ersoy to pay 15,000 along with its interest to Baykal for causing non-pecuniary damages.
+Following this press statement, Baykal filed a lawsuit against Ersoy for the violation of his personal rights due to implications of both bribery and mafia involvement allegations.
+At the end of the case, the court fined Ersoy, but when she objected to the decision, the case was moved to the Court of Cassation.
+On 25 March 2008, the Court of Cassation upheld the decision of the local court and ordered Ersoy to pay 15,000 along with its interest to Baykal for causing non-pecuniary damages.